 When working with adolescents, my style is interactive, coach like.
-My aim is to create a good connection that allows clients to feel safe and comfortable enough with the process of exploring issues, planning for successful resolution or accomplishment and the work of moving forward towards change and/or healing.
+The aim is to create the best connection possible, one that allows the client to feel safe and comfortable enough with the process of exploring concerns, planning for successful resolution or accomplishment and the work of moving forward towards change and/or healing.

-Counseling and psychotherapy can result in a number of benefits, including reaching goals, improving interpersonal relationships, emotional healing and resolution of the specific concerns that lead clients to seek my services.
-Working towards these benefits requires specific commitments on the client’s part.
+As with all clients, counseling, psychotherapy and coaching will result in a number of benefits, including reaching goals, improving interpersonal relationships, emotional healing and resolution of the specific concerns.
+Working towards these benefits requires a commitment on the client’s part.
 Those commitments include active involvement, honesty, openness, co-creating our working relationship and a willingness to stretch beyond one’s comfort zone.

-Resolving the issues that bring clients in for guidance or help may result in changes that were not anticipated.
-Counseling and psychotherapy can lead to decisions about changing behaviors, employment, substance use, schooling, housing or relationships.
-Sometimes, a positive decision for a client, may be viewed negatively by friends or family.
+Resolving issues may result in changes that were not anticipated.
+Counseling and psychotherapy can lead to decisions and changes in behavior, employment, substance use, schooling, housing, or relationships.
+There are times when a positive decision for a client, may be viewed negatively by friends or family.
 Change can be simple and swift, and it can be slow and evolving.

-I often will give clients homework to help facilitate change.
+When appropriate, I give clients homework aimed at facilitating discovery or change.
 Some examples are, reading, writing, having conversations with others, or practicing some form of stress reduction.
-Completing the homework is not a requirement.
+Completing any homework assignment is not a requirement.
+If the homework is not completed it means that it was not the right homework or not the right time for the homework to be assigned.
 Not completing the homework is always informative around what is needed and/or what works best to facilitate positive change.
-If the homework is not completed it means that it was not the right homework or not the right time for the homework to be assigned.

 Common Issues with Adolescents and Children